How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Out-of-state validation

 Next, I evaluated the performance of supervised methods at estimating the racial composition of a geographic area.
-Although many applications require analyzing voter data at the precinct level, I follow \citet{kenny_use_2021} in conducting composition evaluations at the tract level.
+Although many applications require analyzing voter data at the precinct level, I follow \citet{kenny_use_2021} in conducting composition evaluations for tracts.
 Tracts are advantageous over precincts from an analytical perspective because they are of roughly equal size and are always nested inside counties and states.
 Furthermore, results at the tract level should be highly consistent with those at the precinct level.

-Figure \ref{fig:tract_rmse} presents root mean-squared error (RMSE) for estimating the tract-level share of each race/ethnicity in each state.
-In Georgia and North Carolina, results are consistent with those for individual classification.
+Figure \ref{fig:tract_rmse} summarizes the performance of each model for estimating tract racial/ethnic composition when using the larger set of inputs (First name, middle name, surname, block).
+In Georgia and North Carolina, ML models continue to outperform BISG in terms of overall error magnitude (RMSE) and bias.
 For Florida and California, however, results appear more mixed.
-After including first and last name information, BISG remains the best or one of the best methods for estimating racial composition in Florida, and in certain race/ethnic categories in California.
+BISG remains the best or one of the best methods for estimating racial composition in Florida, and in certain racial/ethnic categories in California.

-Figure \ref{fig:tract_bias} presents the average bias for estimating the share of each race/ethnicity in each state.
-Again, in Georgia and North Carolina, ML nearly always improves on BISG once first and middle names are included.
-BISG is substantially less biased than ML for estimating white population share in Florida and Asian and Black population share in California.
-Notably, the biases of both BISG and ML methods differ in magnitude and direction across states.
-In Georgia, BISG overestimates the white share of tracts by, on average, almost seven percent.
-Meanwhile in the same bias in North Carolina is only four percent and near zero in Florida.
+Furthermore, figure \ref{fig:tract_rmse} reveals meaningful variation in the bias of all methods across states.
+For instance, BISG performs well at estimating the share of white voters in each precinct in Florida, the setting for the canonical BISG validation study in political science \citep{imai_improving_2016}.
+In every other state, however, BISG consistently overestimates the white share of precincts.
+Similarly for Black voters, by looking at Florida, Georgia, and North Carolina one might conclude that BISG tends to underestimate the share of black voters in each precinct.
+If a researcher adopted this prior belief when applying estimating the Black share of voters in California, they might end up doubly wrong; BISG overestimates the Black share of voters in California, and a researcher might assume that even these must be underestimates, given the performance of BISG in other states.